airbnb/lottie/after-effects/getting-started.md

 ### 😍 Additional goodies 😍
 All of these goodies are highly recommended.
-They arent essential, because you can still create for Lottie whtout them.
+They arent essential, because you can still create for Lottie without them.
 But your workflow will be significantly faster and better with these extra tools.

 [Explode shape layers](http://aescripts.com/explode-shape-layers/) is a fantastic tool created by [Zack Lovatt ](https://twitter.com/zlovatt?lang=en)for after effects that helps in the conversion of illustrator files to shape layers.
 Highly recommended!